bootiful-podcast/processor-v2/README.md

 The python process itself lives in `main.py`.
 When it starts up it will need some configuration that tells it where to find the RabbitMQ queues and exchanges with which it should work.

+In order to get this to work I had to create a VPC.
+The VPC in turn required a subnet.
+I